Val-exand3r/hcin720-fall16/Assignment 3- 3D Printing and Laser Cutting/README.md

 <p>Figure 4:Laser cut wooden clock with Neopixel strip</p>

-<p>It was built to look like a clock with gears around it. the entire case was built with wood.
-It also has a Neopixel strip and Servo motor attached to it. and has the same function as the  3d printed case above</p>
+<p>It was built to look like a clock with gears around it. the entire case was built with wood, and wrapped with a brown wrapping paper.
+It also has a Neopixel strip and Servo motor attached to it, and has the same functionalities as the 3d printed case above</p>